4 Things Deeply Authentic People Do Without Even Trying

 Practice appreciating the wonderful things about you.
 When you fall short of how you’d like to be, remind yourself that life is a big learning experiment.
 The goal isn’t to be perfect—it’s to learn from perceived mistakes so you don’t repeat them again.

-The naked truth is this: Over the course of your life, you’ll likely encounter innumerable situations that challenge you to look in the mirror.
+The naked truth is this: Throughout your life, you’ll likely encounter innumerable situations that challenge you to look in the mirror.
 These situations lead you to ask: Who am I?
 Why am I reacting this way?
 Is this who I want to be or how I want to live?

 Advertisement